ndriqimlahu/password-generator/README.md

 ### Features

-* ✅ Generate strong and secure passwords
+✅ Generate strong and secure passwords
-* ✅ Password strength using a slider to ensure password length and security
-* ✅ Password with customizable toggle settings
+✅ Password strength using a slider to ensure password length and security ✅ Password with customizable toggle settings
-* ✅ Designed to be user-friendly and easy to use
+✅ Designed to be user-friendly and easy to use
-* ✅ Responsive design for better user experience on different screen sizes
-* ✅ It can be installed as a standalone application for mobile devices
-* ✅ Supports PWA and can be used in Offline mode as well
+✅ Responsive design for better user experience on different screen sizes ✅ It can be installed as a standalone application for desktop and mobile devices ✅ Supports PWA and can be used in Offline mode as well

 ## Getting Started